Protection Warrior PvP Rotation and Playstyle — Midnight Season 1

 break your game.
 This ability is as strong offensively as it is defensively.

-Some good ways to use it offensively are to use it as a followup-CC to an
+Good ways to use it offensively is to use it as a follow-up CC, to an already

-already applied CC on the enemy healer, or to start a CC chain.
-The enemy team
+applied CC on the enemy healer, or to start a CC chain.
+The enemy team will try

-will try to stop your team from applying other forms of CC like
+to stop your team from applying other forms of CC, like

 Polymorph or

-stopped.
-This way, you can turn the tides of a fight by, for an example, using
+worry about being stopped.
+For example, you can turn the tides of a fight by

 Intervene

-Intervene is one of the best tools Protection Warriors have for the
+Intervene is one of the best tools Protection Warrior has for the team.
+It

-team.
-It allows you to quickly reposition to your chosen teammate, and then
+allows you to quickly reposition to your chosen teammate and then redirect

-redirect all melee and ranged attacks onto you.
-Keep in mind that this ability
+all melee and ranged attacks onto you.
+Keep in mind that this ability does

 Macros